BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 images_creation-recovery-path:
     - file: creation-recovery-path/creation-recovery-path-off
       alt:
-      caption: Users can choose to eanble a recovery path.
+      caption: Users can choose to enable a recovery path.
     - file: creation-recovery-path/creation-recovery-path-on
       alt:
       caption: By default, the recovery path unlocks after 6 months.
 Users can edit this setting, though.